kimnetics/kimnetics/README.md

 Also here is a quiz building system I wrote as part of an interview process.
 The system was done in a serverless style using AWS and uses Node.js, API Gateway, Cognito, Lambdas and DynamoDB.

-I sometimes work on LeetCode or HackerRank problems.
-You can see how I approached them [here](https://github.com/kimnetics/LeetCode) and [here](https://github.com/kimnetics/HackerRank).
+I sometimes work on LeetCode, HackerRank or Codility problems.
+You can see how I approached them [here](https://github.com/kimnetics/LeetCode), [here](https://github.com/kimnetics/HackerRank) and [here](https://github.com/kimnetics/Codility).
 For these types of problems, I tend to go lighter on comments than I would in production.
 Also for these types of problems, my naming might be a little more casual than what I normally use.

 ### About Me